CompSciJosh/MCAD-README-Only/README.md

 ├── requirements.txt
 └── structure.txt
 ```
 ---
+## 🛠️ Development Note

+Since I developed the CLI using the PyCharm IDE, the project directory `jams` is located inside the default `PycharmProjects` folder (i.e. `~/PycharmProjects/jams`).

+If you are using a different IDE or directory structure, you may place the project wherever you prefer, as long as you navigate to the root `jams/` folder before running or modifying the code.

+**System Specs:**
+- Developed on: macOS 15.3.1
+- Python Version: 3.13.0
+- IDE: PyCharm (Professional Edition)
+---

 ## ⚙️ Installation
 ### 1. Download the project
 - Download the zipped MCAD project folder
-- Extract the contents to a location of your choice (e.g., `~/PycharmProjects/jams`)
+- Extract the contents to a location of your choice (e.g. ~/PycharmProjects/jams)

 ### 2. Navigate to the project directory
 ```bash